beach

 If you like a tropical marine climate, the Cayman Islands is for you.
 Unlike most of the United States, Canada and Europe, there are only two seasons here - dry (November - April) and wet (May - October).
 While the temperatures remain the same year around, chances of a hurricane greatly increase from June to October.

-In 2004, the damage caused by the Hurricane Ivan to the Cayman Islands was estimated at 3.4 billion dollars.
+In 2004, the damage caused by Hurricane Ivan to the Cayman Islands was estimated at 3.4 billion dollars.
 Almost 88% of the islands' property was broken or damaged.
 Nevertheless, everything was rebuilt and repaired in only 2 years.
 The offshore money did the magic.

 Local souvenirs await their new owners.